xaozai/simple_icecast_track_info/README.md

-# A script that displays track information on your html page.
+# Icecast track information on your html page.

 A simple example of using this script:
 ```